errordube/activity03-mlr/day01-quantitative-explanatory/activity03.md

 8. What is the label that R assigned to this explanatory variable `term`?

+Answer: west_atlanticYes, This is because R automatically creates dummy variables for qualitative data and uses one of the levels as the reference (in this case, “No”) and the other level is labelled with the variable name followed by the level name (here, “Yes”).

 9. What information is represented here?

+Answer: The west_atlanticYes coefficient represents the difference in the average pf_score between the reference group (countries not in “North America” or “Latin America & the Caribbean”, labelled as “No”) and the “Yes” group (countries in “North America” or “Latin America & the Caribbean”).

 10. What information is missing here?

+Answer: By default, R takes the first level alphabetically as the reference level.
+Therefore, the coefficient for west_atlanticYes shows the effect relative to the reference level, which is west_atlanticNo, but this is not explicitly shown in the output.

 Your are essentially fitting two models (or $k$ models, where $k$ is the number of levels in your qualitative variable).
 From your reading, you